AcademySoftwareFoundation/opencue.io/.github/PULL_REQUEST_TEMPLATE.md

 **Link the issue(s) this pull request is related to.**
 One line for each issue.
-If merging this pull request should auto-close the Issue on that line, preface the issue URL/number with "Fixes".
+If merging this pull request should auto-close the issue on that line, preface the issue URL/number with "Fixes".
 Every pull request should have at least one issue linked.